All Episodes

 This is about getting Trump.

-It's always about been about getting Trump anyway they can.
+It's always been about getting Trump any way they can.

-And if they have to bifurcate their psychotic brains, that, oh, they'll forget about real Russia collusion with a dirty dossier.
+And if they have to bifurcate their psychotic brains that, oh, they'll forget about real Russia collusion with the dirty dossier.

-They'll ignore real corruption, which, you know, we're gonna use an unverifiable dirty dossier to spy on a presidential campaign, then transition, then presidency.
+They'll ignore real corruption, which, you know, we're going to use an unverifiable dirty dossier to spy on a presidential campaign, then transition, then presidency.

-We also know they don't seem to care that Ukraine on their own, according to their court decision and politico was helping Hillary there.
+We also know they don't seem to care that Ukraine on their own, according to their court decision in Politico, was helping Hillary there.

 That's how hypocritical they are.

-They this is not a party where intellectual honesty, objective true thought reason matters anymore.
+This is not a party where intellectual honesty, objective, true thought reason matters anymore.

 All they're doing is scratching their big itch that they have built up.